All Episodes

 Well, certainly Father Martin held a very similar opinion, and I guess we can imagine what might have happened to him.

-So, I do understand.
+So I do understand.

 Trust me, I do understand.

-Kurt on Skype, you're on the air with Father.
+Kurt, on Skype, you're on the air with Father.

 Hello?

-Oh, my mute button's on again.
+Oh, my Mew button on again.

 Sorry about that.